gagan0123/fix-image-rotation/readme.txt

 2. Adding images of different orientations with this plugin.

 == Changelog ==

+= 2.2.2 =
+* Testing with WordPress 5.6.
+* Updates to readme and let WordPress.org know that the plugin is tested with WordPress 5.6

 = 2.2.1 =
 * Remove extra rows below plugin details.